-The Council's current practice is not to pass the full cost of leasing its allotment sites onto its sub-tenants, rather it makes up the shortfall with a significant subsidy.
-However, the Council has resolved to gradually eliminate the subsidy over a period of years and eventually to fund only shortfalls created by vacant plots or if they are donated for, say, educational purposes.
-The amount per rod used to calculate Your rent is therefore reviewed regularly and incremental changes may be approved by the Council on an annual basis.
+The Council's current practice is not to pass the full cost of leasing and maintaining allotment sites onto its sub-tenants, rather it makes up the shortfall with a significant subsidy.
+However, the Council has resolved to continue to review the subsidy over a period of years.
+Both the Plot Rental and Service Charge elements of Your Annual Hiring Fee are reviewed annually, with any changes needing to be approved by the Council.

-(d) Failure to pay the Annual Rent, whether legally demanded or not, within forty (40) days of the due date, will constitute a breach of these conditions of hiring and give grounds for the Council to terminate Your sub-tenancy with immediate effect from the expiry of such period.
+(d) Failure to pay the Annual Hiring Fee, whether legally demanded or not, within forty (40) days of the due date, will constitute a breach of these conditions of hiring and give grounds for the Council to terminate Your sub-tenancy with immediate effect from the expiry of such period.

-Generally, the Council finds that sub-tenants who take on the commitment of an allotment garden are diligent in paying their rents and only relinquish their plot if they move away from the area or other issues become a factor.
-However, to protect both its interests and those of other sub-tenants, and as importantly to ensure that as much of the allotment sites remain under cultivation, the Council needs to be able to terminate contracts swiftly when rents are not paid.
+Generally, the Council finds that sub-tenants who take on the commitment of an allotment garden are diligent in paying their hiring fees and only relinquish their plot if they move away from the area or other issues become a factor.
+However, to protect both its interests and those of other sub-tenants, and as importantly to ensure that as much of the allotment sites remain under cultivation, the Council needs to be able to terminate contracts swiftly when hiring fees are not paid.